c30ra/uv-align-distribute/README.md

   - Equalize VGap: the distribution is performed so the vertical distance between the islands is the same.

 #### Others:
+  - Snap islands: snap vertices of the selected island on the acitve one(if present), or to the nearest one.
+Use threshold to adjust distance of matched verts.

   - Match Island: this operator makes two or more similar islands (same amount of vertices, similar shape) perfectly overlapped.